MRKrog/barstock_backend/README.md

 Our challenge was to create a web application from idea to inception by integrating our skills as Front-End and Back-End Developers to solve a real-world problem.

 Thus, BarStock was born.
 BarStock is a web application designed to solve the communication challenges between bar owners and distributors when placing inventory orders.
-In the bar industry, it is currently common practice to place weekly inventory orders via via text message communication with a distributor representative.
-Bar owners are not provided with pricing sheets and frequently do not know pricing, nor available inventory until several text message inquiries later.
-BarStock is intended to alleviate this headache by providing a user interface for bar owners to view distributor inventory, analyze profit margins, and automate text message ordering.
+In the bar industry, it is frequently common practice to place weekly inventory orders via text messages/emails.
+Bar owners are not provided with pricing sheets, nor available inventory, and often receive incorrect shipments.
+BarStock is intended to alleviate this headache by providing bar owners with user interface to view distributor inventory, analyze profit margins, and automate text message/email ordering.

-BarStock Back-End utilizes Ruby on Rails, RSpec, ActiveRecord, and a PostgreSQL database.
-The [BarStock User Interface](https://github.com/MRKrog/barstock-ui) and BarStock Back-End communicate via API requests/responses.
+BarStock Back-End utilizes Ruby on Rails, RSpec, ActiveRecord, and a PostgreSQL database for the [BarStock User Interface](https://github.com/MRKrog/barstock-ui), which communicate back and forth via API requests/responses.

 #### [**_Utilizes BarStock Back-End in Production_**](https://barstock-backend.herokuapp.com)